What is Love Avoidance?

 The Meadows can help

-The Meadows’ Love Avoidance Program uncovers underlying issues which may not have been apparent to the patient prior to treatment, in order to begin the healing process at the root of the problem.
+The Meadows’ Love Avoidance Program uncovers underlying issues which may not have been apparent to the patient before treatment, to begin the healing process at the root of the problem.

 Our Love Avoidance Program doesn’t just address the symptoms; it also addresses the issues and factors that contributed to the condition in the first place.